Cerberus: Query-driven Scalable Vulnerability Detection in OAuth Service Provider Implementations: System Design

-\begin{example} Figure~\ref{fig:sdg-query-example}(B) shows a graphical representation of the query that \emph{over-approximates} the Redirect URI Property (P1) explained above.
-It describes a signature where a redirect URI received during an authorization request (\textit{request.redirect\_uri}) is matched with the redirect URI field of a client instance (\textit{client.redirect\_uri}) before making a \textit{Redirect()} function call, which must be used for a successful response to the authorization request.
+OAuth also requires access token to be constrained to a certain client to prevent token injection attacks (P9).
+Mutual-TLS~\cite{rfc8705} (also noted as m-TLS) is a standardized and widely used client-constrained mechanism that allows the clients to demonstrate the proof of possession when using the access token.
+In m-TLS, the server first obtains the client's certificate from TLS stack and associates it with the token before sending to the clients.
+The certificate is decoded and encoded using standard Base64 decode-encode APIs.
+In our formalization, we use $\mathtt{OAuthTag(\_,client\_cert)}$ to tag statements holding client's certificate, and $\mathtt{invoke(L4, b64\_encode)}$, $\mathtt{invoke(L4, b64\_encode)}$, etc. to track the corresponding domain-specific APIs.
+Once a query expressing a property from the OAuth specification is submitted, \toolname checks the it against the SDG representation of the input program. \begin{example} Fig.~\ref{fig:sdg-query-example}(B) shows a graphical representation of the query that \emph{over-approximates} the redirect URI property (P1) in Table~\ref{tab:list-of-properties}.
+It represents a signature where a redirect URI received during an authorization request (\textit{request.redirect\_uri}) is matched with the redirect URI field of a client instance (\textit{client.redirect\_uri}) before making a \textit{redirect} function call, which must be used for a successful response to the authorization request.
 Therefore, this signature can be used to check that a successful redirection occurs only after the check for redirect URIs is performed.
-Otherwise, an error response is generated. \end{example}

-Internally, the signature of the property in Figure~\ref{fig:sdg-query-example}(B) can be directly expressed using the following query.
-Here, the control- and data-dependent edges are directly translated into their corresponding predicates:
+Otherwise, an error response is generated.
+On the other hand, the SDG (Fig.~\ref{fig:sdg-query-example}(A)) of the program for processing authorization request retrieves the `\textit{redirect\_uri}' from the `\textit{request}' instance, but the `\textit{redirect\_uri}' is matched only against the \textit{NULL} value before sending the redirection using `\textit{sendRedirect}' function call.
+However, OAuth specification requires that the server must check whether the `\textit{redirect\_uri}' of the authorization request is the same as the `\textit{redirect\_uri}' registered to the client, which is not done in this program.
+Therefore, \toolname reports a violation. \end{example}